 TGbe editor: Change the first paragraph in 35.3.18 as follows:

+The enhanced multi-link multi-radio (EMLMR) operation defined in this subclause allows a non-AP MLD with multiple radios in multiple links to listen on the EMLMR links when the corresponding STAs affiliated with the non-AP MLD are in awake state as defined below for an initial frame sent by an AP affiliated with an AP MLD in a PPDU whose Nss satisfy the receiving STA’s receiving capabilities, followed by frame exchanges that satisfy the MCS, Nss capabilities in EMLMR mode on the link on which the initial frame was received. (#10362, 12891, 13634)

 A non-AP MLD may operate in the EMLMR mode on a specified set of the enabled links as defined in 9.4.1.74 (EML Control field) between the non-AP MLD and its associated AP MLD.
 The specified set of the enabled links in which the EMLMR mode is applied is called EMLMR links.
 A STA of the non-AP MLD that is on an eMLMR link is an eMLMR STA.
 The EMLMR links shall be indicated in the EMLMR Link Bitmap subfield of the EML Control field of the EML Operating Mode Notification frame (see 9.6.35.8 (EML Operating Mode Notification frame details)) by setting the bit positions of the EMLMR Link Bitmap subfield to 1.
+A non-AP MLD with dot11EHTEMLMROptionActivated equal to true shall have dot11EHTEMLSROptionActivated equal to false.(#11464)

 TGbe editor: Add the following paragraph at the end of 35.3.18: (#10046)

+Each EMLMR STA inpendently maintains its own power management mode and awake/doze state in power save mode.

 Option 1: